Extension Logo

 • Rock elm (U. thomasii)

-Asiatic elms have higher levels of resistance to DED and may not develop symptoms of disease.
+Asiatic elms have higher resistance levels to DED and may not develop disease symptoms.

 • Japanese elm (U. davidiana var. japonica)